Frank Crowther Roberts: Between the wars

 He remained in the army during the interwar period, reverting to his permanent rank of captain and serving briefly with the Egyptian Army in the Sudan from 16 February 1919.
 Returning to England, Roberts attended the Staff College, Camberley, entering in January 1921, shortly afterwards being made an Officer of the Order of the British Empire (OBE), and graduating in December 1922.
 Among his many fellow students there were Eric Costin, James Gammell, John Priestman, Edward Alban, Merton Beckwith-Smith, Russell Gurney, Francis Nosworthy, Giffard Martel, John Kennedy, Ridley Pakenham-Walsh, Ralph Eastwood, Edwin Morris, Eric Miles, Robert Naylor, Thomas Corbett, Ernest Squires, Austin Miller, William Baker and Edmund Osborne, all of whom would, like Roberts, become general officers.
 He later served in Egypt in 1923–24 and with the British Army of the Rhine (BAOR).
-He transferred to the Royal Warwickshire Regiment as a major in July 1927 and served with the 2nd Battalion in India and the Middle East.
+He transferred to the Royal Warwickshire Regiment as a major in July 1927 and served with the regiment's 2nd Battalion in India and the Middle East.
 His next appointment was as a General Staff Officer Grade 3 (GSO3) with the Iraqi Army and, for his service in Southern Kurdistan, was promoted to brevet lieutenant-colonel.

 He married Winifred Margaret Wragg at Bretby, Derbyshire on 23 April 1932; she was the sister of Herbert Wragg MP.

 He was made a brevet colonel in 1932 and promoted to lieutenant-colonel on 24 November 1936.
+In January 1935 he served as a GSO2 with Northern Ireland District.
 In 1937 Roberts became CO of the 1st Battalion, Royal Warwickshires and went with the battalion to India.
-The following year he became commander of the Poona Brigade of the Indian Army, and was granted the local rank of brigadier from 9 April 1937 until 8 November 1937, before reverting to colonel, when he relinquished command.
+The following year he became commander of the Poona Brigade of the Indian Army, an unusual posting for an officer of the British Army but a clear sign that his star was on the rise, and was granted the local rank of brigadier from 9 April 1937 until 8 November 1937, before reverting to colonel, when he relinquished command.
 Returning to England, he was promoted to the rank of major-general on 1 June 1939 (with seniority backdated to 13 June 1939), three months before the outbreak of the Second World War, and became General Officer Commanding (GOC) of the 48th (South Midland) Infantry Division, a Territorial Army (TA) formation.
 Aged just 48, he was one of the youngest divisional commanders in the British Army, only Major-General The Hon.
 Harold Alexander, GOC of the 1st Infantry Division, and Major-General William Holmes, GOC of the 42nd (East Lancashire) Infantry Division, being younger.